agirlnamedsophia/bedframe/README.md

 The apps handles warehouses, shipments, and products.

-* A shipment is a representation of a set of products that need to be shipped somewhere from a warehouse.
-* A product has inventory.
-* A warehouse has many shipments and warehouse products (with limited inventory) to ship
+* A warehouse has many shipments and warehouse products (with limited inventory) to ship, and it is the goal of this app to find the right warehouse for each shipment

-* When the warehouse meets the needs of the shipment, it fulfills the shipment and updates its warehouse product stock tally
+* When the warehouse meets the needs of the shipment, it updates its warehouse_product available inventory (kind of like a stock tally) and can then fulfill the shipment

-* Ruby version
+* Ruby version and gemset
-  - ruby 2.2.3
+  - ruby 2.2.3@bedframe

 * System dependencies
   - postgres